 Staff can offer/ provide and elbow to help guide visually impaired persons around the clinic if they need/request it.

 For persons with learning disabilities, mental impairment, developmental disability, or mental disorders -- especially those under 18 years of age -- we will do our best to communicate with a supportive member of your family or support worker the needs of your pet, so that we can make an informed decision about your pet's required care.

-If you have a disability and feel you require any care not listed in this document, please give us feedback by sending an email to our hospital manager, Stacey Ortwein, at: firstname.lastname@example.org.
+If you have a disability and feel you require any care not listed in this document, please give us feedback by calling 519-624-9760 or by sending an email to our hospital manager, Stacey Ortwein, at: firstname.lastname@example.org.
 We will make every effort to assist you with your ability to access our services and implement your suggestions.
 We will take into consideration any questions, feedback, or concerns, and address them with you at our earliest convenience via email or phone call.
 Please feel free to print this page or request a copy to be emailed or provided to you at any time.
 You may also request this page be read aloud.